 The firm invests up to £20 million in high growth technology companies and currently holds 35 high growth portfolio companies.
 Investments include Cyberhawk, SolarCentury and Skyscanner.

 DN Capital invests primarily during the seed and growth stage from £214,000 to £13 million per company.
-The London, Menlo Park and Berlin offices invest in marketplaces, e-commerce, software, mobile apps and digital media sectors.
+London, Menlo Park and Berlin offices invest in marketplaces, e-commerce, software, mobile apps and digital media sectors.

 Notable investments include Shazam, Hppn and Seedcamp.